Supported Graphics Formats¶

 Choose what format to save the image as.

-Choose the color format to save the image (or video) to.
-Note that RGBA is not available for all image formats, check the list above for details.
+The color format to save the image or video to.
+This setting is used by some formats to optimize how much data is written to the file.
+Note, RGBA is not available for all image formats, check the list above for details.

 - Color Depth